 5. Transit visa

 Many passports are eligible to enter China on a transit visa.
+We cover these in detail in this article.

 There are several types of transit visa.
 A 24 hour transit visa is available to a wide range of passport holders in most international airports (though beware that Shenzhen Bao’an, Fuzhou and Yanji airports are excluded).
-It allows up to twenty four hours inside China, including domestic flights (although some airports restrict this for those travelling on United States or Canadian visas).
+It allows up to twenty four hours inside China, including domestic flights (although some airports restrict this for those travelling on United States or Canadian passports).

 A number of cities offer a 72 or 144 hour visa.
 This is available to holders of passports from a smaller but significant group of countries, including most major European countries, the United States, Canada, Australia, New Zealand and the like.
 This is available for the main cities like Shanghai, Beijing, Guangzhou and Chengdu, as well as smaller ones – it’s best to check for a current listing although it’s more likely that other cities will be added than current ones removed.
 It is also available at Shanghai port and Shanghai rail station for the through train from Kowloon.
 Note that different cities interpret the time period differently – in some it is counted in hours from arrival, in others it is basically counted in days, starting only at midnight at the end of the day of arrival.